 - 1. Uses permitted.
 All uses permitted in the underlying zone are permitted in mixed use developments. - 2.
 Residential uses.
 Residential uses other than live/work units are prohibited on the ground floor adjacent to arterial streets.
 Residential entrances and lobbies are permitted on the ground floor adjacent to arterial streets. - 3.
 Commercial uses.
 Commercial uses are required on the ground floor adjacent to arterial streets and at all corners adjacent to arterial streets.
 All commercial tenant spaces on the ground floor shall have a minimum depth of 30 feet.
-Overall commercial floor area shall be 10% of the projects total gross floor area. or 30% of the project lot size, whichever is greater. - 4.
+Overall commercial floor area shall be a minimum of 10% of the project's total gross floor area. or 30% of the project lot size, whichever is greater. - 4.
 Other Non-residential uses.
 Other non-residential uses may be substituted for commercial uses, if authorized by resolution of the City Council; provided, it can be demonstrated that such non-residential use will increase pedestrian activity on the adjacent streets.
 All non-residential tenant spaces on the ground floor shall have a minimum depth of 30 feet.
-Overall non-residential floor area shall be 10% of the project's total gross floor area, or 30% of the project lot size, whichever is greater. - 4.
+Overall non-residential floor area shall be a minimum of 10% of the project's total gross floor area. - 4.
 5. Covenant.
 A City-approved covenant shall be executed by the owner of each residential unit within a mixed use development for recording in the land records of Los Angeles County, and shall include statements that the occupant(s) understand(s) and accept(s) he/she is living in a mixed use development and that commercial activities are permitted pursuant to the regulations of the CCMC.
 If the project includes rental residential units, the project owner shall execute such covenant and a copy of the recorded covenant shall be provided to each new occupant of the rental units. - 5.
 6. Feasibility study.
 At the Director's discretion, an economic feasibility study evaluating the viability of the proposed commercial uses within the mixed use development may be required.

-7. Mixed Use Development in Open Space Districts.
-Notwithstanding any other provision of this Title, mixed use projects may be permitted in an Open Space (OS) District, at the discretion of the City Council when approved by City Council resolution, if the project does not displace park space, is public serving, is consistent with the Purpose described in Sections 17.250.030.A.1 through A.5, and if City Council finds that the use is in compliance with the regulations of Section 17.250.030 (Open Space District Requirements) of this Title.
+- 7. Mixed Use Development in Open Space Districts.
+Notwithstanding any other provision of this Title, mixed use projects may be permitted in an Open Space (OS) District, at the discretion of the City Council when approved by City Council resolution based on the following findings: - a.
+Any displaced park space must be replaced with an equivalent amount of park space on the project site; - b.
+The project is public serving; - c.
+The project is consistent with the Purpose described in Sections 17.250.030.A.1 through A.5 of this Title; and - d.
+The use complies with Section 17.250.030 (Open Space District Requirements) of this Title.